UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 ### Resolution

+- `--res` specifies the model resolution.

 - Compsets determine which grid is required.

 - Link for CESM Supported Grids [here](http://www.cesm.ucar.edu/models/cesm2/config/grids.html)

-- After running create_newcase, a $CASEROOT directory is created that contains the model script needed to build and run the case
+- After running create_newcase, a $CASEROOT directory is created that contains the model script needed to build and run the case.

-- Once you've created a new case, use `cd` to navigate to the new case directory
+- Once you've created a new case, use `cd` to navigate to the new case directory.

     `cd /nobackup/$USER/cesm2/cases/[case_name]`